Back To TOP

 Brush your dog's coat regularly to remove loose hair and prevent matting.

-Bathe your dog using a gentle, appropriate dog shampoo.
-Over-bathing can strip natural oils from their skin, potentially leading to dryness and irritation.
+Bathe your dog with a gentle, vet-approved shampoo.
+Avoid over-bathing, which can strip natural oils and lead to dryness or irritation.

 Keep Your Dog's Skin Dry

-If your dog tends to get wet from rain or other activities, make sure to dry them off as soon as possible.
+If your dog gets wet from rain or play, be sure to dry them off promptly to prevent moisture buildup that can irritate the skin.

 Maintain a Healthy Diet